yiisoft/docs/guide/en/structure/service.md

 }
 ```

-In the code above we have a service saving posts into permanent storage such as database.
+There's a service saving posts into permanent storage such as a database.
 An object allowing
-communication with a concrete storage is always the same, so it is injected using constructor while the post saved
+communication with a concrete storage is always the same, so it's injected using constructor while the post saved
-could vary, so it is passed as a method argument.
+could vary, so it's passed as a method argument.

-## Is everything a service?
+## Is everything a service

-In many cases it makes sense to choose another class type to place your code into.
+Often it makes sense to choose another class type to place your code into.
 Check:

 - Repository
 - Widget